 Weight and Folded Size

-Chicco Keyfit Caddy for the best in the group for weight and folded size with a score of 9 of 10.
-The low for the group is the BOB Revolution Flex Combo which is quite heavy and large, but is a jogging stroller at its core and not the same type of product as the dedicated frame products.
+The Baby Trend is an interesting product in that it is a lightweight stroller but oddly folds into a larger than expected product.
+Despite the larger folded size it does tie with the Chicco Keyfit Caddy for the best in the group for weight and folded size with a score of 9 of 10.
+The low for the group is the BOB Revolution Flex Combo which is quite heavy and large but is a jogging stroller at its core and not the same type of product as the dedicated frame products.

 Unfortunately, it is strangely large for being the lightest product with an overall cubic size of 8,661 inches.
 This isn't a super large size mind you, with the Revolution measuring over 15,000 cubic inches, but it isn't as small as the standard stroller, Britax B-Agile 3 Combo that measures at 6,414 cubic inches and only weighs 17.9 pounds.